gabors-data-analysis/gabors-data-analysis.github.io/_pages/home.md

 [More on authors](authors)
 -->

-We could not have done is alone.
+We could not have done this alone.
 Far from it.
 So, [we are grateful](/our-thanks/), really.

 ## Codes